5GCoreNet/5GCoreNetSDK/README.md

 5GCoreNetSDK is an open source project that provides a set of APIs to access or provide services in 5G Core Network.
 The APIs are based on the 3GPP specifications and are implemented in Golang.

+Under the hood, the SDK exposes through a RESTful API the Network Function you've built, according to the standard.
+The RESTful API is implemented using [Gin](https://github.com/gin-gonic/gin) framework.

 At the moment, the APIs are implemented for the release 15 of the 3GPP specifications (3GPP TS 29.571 version 15.3.0 Release 15).

 ## Getting Started